 In 2011, after working in corporate offices for nine years, she decided to use her skills to manage something she loved, an online jewelry store, called RMC Jewelry.

 That’s when she found her current spot at 316 E. Bay St., right behind Emmet Park.
-Her shop is on the second floor of the River Street building, but customers can only get access to the store by entering by bridge from the backside of the building, off Rossiter Place.
+Her shop is on the second floor of the River Street building, but customers can only access the store by crossing the bridge off Rossiter Place.